kade09/FifaMarketValueML/README.md

 Description:

   Helping Football Clubs invest in buying players by predicting their market values.
 Building ML models using Ordinary Least Squares(OLS) and Support Vector Machines (SVM) based on numerical and categorical data including goals, assists, marketability, position, and nationality.
+Dataset includes data from more than 60,000 games of many seasons including major competitions, more than 400 clubs, 28,000 professional players, 300,000 player market valuations, and over 1,000,000 player appearance records.

 Format: